-First to the Finish Thanks to FABRI GEAR 220
+First to the finish thanks to FABRI GEAR 220

 In 1987 the duo of Roger Baker and Joe Works were looking to start their own business and launched B&W Custom Truck Beds, which fabricated truck beds with specialty racks, toolboxes, and high-quality finishes.
-Business owners liked the truck beds, good news travels fast so the company grew in popularity.
+Business owners liked the truck beds and good news travels fast so the company grew in popularity.

 But Baker and Works recognized the difficulty of putting a hitch for a gooseneck trailer in the middle of a bed.
 That inconveniently located hitch made it near impossible for the truck owner to use the full area of the truck bed.